-In 2000, the District established two reserve funds, an "emergency reserve" and a "contingency reserve," as required by Congress.
-These reserves are similar to the "rainy day" funds that most states use as a cushion against major crises that might impact the budget, such as a natural disaster or a rapid drop in revenues due to an economic downturn.
-As of 2016, the two reserve funds held \$366 million.
-(Note that these reserves are not the same as the city's "fund balance," which includes accumulated resources from various reserve funds and other sources.
+In 2000, the District established two reserve funds, an emergency cash reserve and a contingency cash reserve, as required by Congress.
+These reserves are similar to the rainy day funds that most states use as a cushion against major crises that might impact the budget, such as a natural disaster or a rapid drop in revenues due to an economic downturn.
+As of the end of FY 2017, the two reserve funds held \$414 million.6 (Note that these reserves are not the same as the city's fund balance, which includes accumulated resources from various reserve funds and other sources.
 The emergency and contingency reserves are part of the fund balance, but not the whole thing.)

-In addition, the District established a new reserve in 2010, called the Fiscal Stabilization Fund, to augment the congressionally mandated reserves.
-This fund equaled 2.3 percent of DC's budget and held \$175 million as of 2015.
+In addition, the District established a new reserve in 2010, called the fiscal stabilization reserve, to augment the congressionally mandated reserves.
+This fund equaled 2.3 percent of DC's budget and held \$186 million at the end of FY 2017.7

 The federal law governing DC's emergency and contingency reserves includes several restrictions that make it difficult for the District to utilize them.
 First of all, unlike most other states and cities, the District must repay the money tapped from the fund within two years, with at least half repaid in the first year.
-Think about it on a personal level: When an unexpected event comes up, like a job loss, you might take money out of your savings account to help with expenses until you start working steadily again.
+Think about it on a personal level: when an unexpected event comes up, like a job loss, you might take money out of your savings account to help with expenses until you start working steadily again.
 But do you pay the money back right away?
 Usually not.

 The federal rules also set aside a third of the funds for use only in a natural disaster.
-Yet the most likely fiscal shock that cities and face are economic, particularly recessions.
+Yet the fiscal shock that cities will most likely face are economic, particularly recessions.
 It would make more sense to make all of the city's rainy day reserves available for either a natural disaster or an economic downturn.

-The locally created Fiscal Stabilization Fund has some, but not all, of the restrictions that are placed on the emergency and contingency reserves.
-The Fiscal Stabilization Fund can be tapped only if the city's tax collections drop sharply in the middle of a fiscal year-most likely in response to an unexpected economic shock-but there is no requirement to replenish those withdrawn within two years.
-Instead, the Fiscal Stabilization Fund is replenished with year-end surpluses until it reaches the required level.
+The locally created fiscal stabilization reserve has some, but not all, of the restrictions that are placed on the emergency and contingency reserves.
+The fiscal stabilization reserve can be tapped only if the city's tax collections drop sharply in the middle of a fiscal year-most likely in response to an unexpected economic shock-but there is no requirement to replenish those withdrawn within two years.
+Instead, the fiscal stabilization reserve is replenished with year-end surpluses until it reaches the required level.